 Make your audience the main character in your story

 Sales is story-telling, but so many sales pitches fail because they focus on the product instead of the people.
 Put your customer at the heart of your story and create a narrative around their needs that pulls at their emotions.
+Create some personalized content and identify what your business can do to solve your customers pain points.
 Involve your audience by asking questions and presenting scenarios they can relate to.
 Think about your body language and your tone of voice.